- by MollyJewelryUS

 ✅ Buying Checklist:

-- Look at the pattern: Real moss agate should have irregular, organic inclusions — no two are alike.
+- Check the natural inclusions: Real moss agate should have irregular, organic inclusions — no two are alike.

 -